AaltoSciComp/scicomp-docs/help/garage.rst

 .. admonition:: Link

    https://aalto.zoom.us/j/61322268370, every day at 13:00

+.. admonition:: Summer schedule for the garage
+   :class: important

+   See summer schedule at the top of this page.

 You can meet us online, every weekday, at 13:00, `online via zoom
 <https://aalto.zoom.us/j/61322268370>`__.
 Imagine this like walking